 The goal of the Westside Area Concept Plan is to develop an integrated land-use and transportation plan for the 450-acre project area located within the City of Hood River and Hood River County.

-The project was initiated in September, 2016 and is scheduled to be completed in July, 2017.
-It is funded by a grant from Oregon’s Transportation and Growth Management Program.
+The Westside Area Concept Plan Report (published December 29, 2017) was funded by a grant from Oregon’s Transportation and Growth Management Program.

 Project Area Overview

 Contains approximately 450 acres and consists of 577 lots/parcels including developed neighborhoods, vacant and partially vacant lands.

 About 55% of the Project Area is vacant or partially vacant land within residential zones.

 Includes a total of approximately 65 developable acres zoned General Commercial and Light Industrial, located in the northern part of the subarea.